 This course gives you the opportunity to choose from a range of discovery modules.
 They’re a great way to tailor your study around your interests or career aspirations and help you stand out from the crowd when you graduate.
 Find out more about discovery modules on our Broadening webpages.

-You’ll learn under the guidance of professional broadcasters and academic researchers using a range of teaching and learning methods to give you the breadth and depth of knowledge and skills that you need.
-These will include practical classes as well as lectures, seminars and tutorials.
+You’ll learn under the guidance of professional broadcasters and academic researchers, using a range of teaching and learning methods, including practical classes, lectures, seminars and tutorials.

 Newsdays are an important element of your practical training.
 You’ll work in teams, taking on different roles as part of a radio, TV or multimedia production team – you could be a roving reporter, editor, producer or another role.
 You’ll put together your own TV programme, radio broadcast or online page reporting real local events.